parulawasthi04/Weather-App/README.md

 "ScreenShot Lagana hai"

-🛡️ License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 💡 Future Improvements
 Add a 5-day weather forecast feature.
 Include weather icons based on conditions (e.g., sunny, rainy, cloudy).